CoursesContent-driven web application foundationsQuery content with GROQ

 You should see up to 12 items in the "result" panel.

 Queries fetched in Vision use the same user authentication that the Studio does.
-So it will return private/draft documents when using the default perspective – raw.
+So it will return private documents when using the default perspectiveraw.

-The Sanity Client on your front end is not authenticated, so it only fetches publicly visible documents in a public dataset.
+The Sanity Client for your front end is not authenticated (unless you give it token) so it will only return publicly visible documents in a public dataset.

 See Datasets for more information about Public and Private datasets.